S-G-Biswas/code-mystique-7890/README.md

 ## Features
--User can view the top trending stocks in the market -User can Buy stocks form wide variety of stocks
+- User can view the top trending stocks in the market
+- User can buy stocks from a wide variety of stocks
--User can sell their stocks from  portfolio
+- User can sell their stocks from their portfolio
--Admin can add,update,delete the stock available in the market
+- Admin can add, update, and delete the stocks available in the market

 ## Design decision or assumption
 We are a team of 3, planned and developed this user interactive website in the span of 5 days.